Awesome post…I wish we could be more like this with people…

 I visited the home as a child and Great-great-aunt Mildred was the first to greet us.
 Great-grandma Frantz was waiting anxiously in the background.
 I never fully appreciated the sisters.
 As any child would, I only saw them as old.
-Born in eighteen ninety-six and eighteen ninety-eight, respectively, they wore the dress of spinsters.
+Born in 1896 and 1898, respectively, they wore the dress of spinsters.
 Their gray hair projected a crown of righteousness.
 Thick glasses kept secret the direction of dissenting looks.
 When Aunt Mildred welcomed us, her voice was not a loud voice, yet she commanded attention.
 Great-grandma Frantz had a quieter nature about her, yet she never went unheard.

 Aunt Mildred had an abundance of spirited energy.
 Always working, she expected an equivalent effort from others as well.
 She gave orders with an air of sternness, apparent even when she smiled.
 A well-deserved air of authority emanated from Aunt Mildred.
-Her primary position was a school teacher.
-She was also the postmaster for twenty years.
-When they needed a nurse, she was available to deliver 269 babies deep in the mountains where no doctor could be found.
 The children knew, in her devoted manner, she loved them deeply.
 Somehow, through her gruff exterior, she obviously loved her stature in life.
 Called to the mission field by God, she originally set her sights on India.
-Through a series of events, she arrived at Bethany two years after graduating from Asbury College in nineteen twenty-five.
-There she stayed, a towering rock that helped build Bethany Children’s Home, until about a year before her death nearly sixty years later.
+Aunt Mildred graduated from Asbury University in 1925, and subsequently began nurse’s training at Christ Hospital in Cincinnati, Ohio.
+Through a series of events, she left Ohio and arrived at Bethany on March 29, 1927, the year after its conception.
+There she stayed; a towering rock that helped build Bethany Children’s Home; until about a year before her death in 1986, nearly sixty years later.
+Her primary position was a school teacher and nurse.
+She became the first clerk at the Bethany Post Office on July 28, 1928; Acting Postmaster in 1950; and Postmaster, April 19, 1951, maintaining that position until May 31, 1970.
+During her nearly sixty years at the orphanage, as a pioneer nurse she delivered 267 babies without a doctor being on the case at the time of delivery.
 Aunt Mildred never married.
-The orphanage became her mission, and her family.
+The orphanage became her mission…and her family.

 Quite a bit shorter than her older sister, great-grandma walked with a limp, crippled from polio as a child.
 Deep down inside this quiet spirit lay a gentle sense of humor.
 During evening assembly, great-grandma acted out one of her many readings.
 They were always funny, and some were quite ornery for a conservative great-grandmother.
 I enjoyed her peaceful demeanor, but being an energetic child, I was soon bored and ran off to find some mischief of my own.